-FMD RapSDI program calls for applications to support short-term innovative and high-impact research projects led by practicing family physicians.
+FMD RapSDI supports short-term innovative and high-impact research projects led by practicing family physicians.
 No previous research experience is required.
-Physicians selected as FMD RapSDI Scholars will serve as Principal Investigators for their projects and will receive support and mentorship from AAFP NRN Staff to develop and refine a research protocol, perform project activities, and conduct data analysis.
+Physicians selected as FMD RapSDI Scholars will serve as Principal Investigators for their projects and will receive support and mentorship from AAFP NRN staff to develop and refine a research protocol, perform project activities, and conduct data analysis.
 Scholars have the opportunity to participate in one or more research conferences/meetings and author a manuscript in a peer-reviewed journal.

-Peer Reviewers will review applications and provide constructive comments for improvement.
-Timeframe for review is November 5 – 20, 2020.
-Each reviewer will review a maximum of 10 applications.
+Peer Reviewers review Round 1 applications and provide constructive comments for improvement.
+Timeframe for review is February 1-29, 2024.
+Each reviewer will review no more than six applications.
 The expected time commitment for application reviews is 15-30 minutes per application.
 Sign up to serve as a peer reviewer.

-Mentors will assist RapSDI scholars in developing their Round 2 application, including a more traditional research proposal, protocol, and budget, as well as in identifying professional development opportunities in line with Scholar goals.
+Mentors: Mentors will assist RapSDI scholars in developing their Round 2 application, including a more traditional research proposal, protocol, and budget, as well as in identifying professional development opportunities in line with Scholar goals.
 The general time commitment for mentors is June 2024 – early-September 2024.
 Read more about mentor expectations.

 If you're interested in serving as a mentor to a RapSDI finalist or scholar, contact us at RapSDI@DARTNet.info.

 An applicant can submit multiple topics, but each idea/topic must be submitted in a separate application.
 Applicants can submit a maximum of three topics/questions.
 The personal statement in each application should match the idea/topic.
 If more than one topic is submitted, each question must be distinct and unique from the other questions (i.e. questions can't be similar with a different practice settings.)
 If you have questions about this, contact program staff at RapSDI@DARTNet.info.